Ancient (cave paintings); modern Western tradition from 18th-century England · Ancient–present (British golden age: 1750–1900)

 In vector form, watercolor's challenge is capturing its essential qualities — transparency, unpredictable bleeds, and granulation — through gradients and carefully constructed opacity layers.
 The result brings organic warmth to digital projects that no other vector style can match.

-Key Watercolor Artists
+Key Watercolor artists

 JT